Ryan-RH/Anonymizer/README.md

 - Glamourer for all players
 - Menu changes
 - Plugin adaptations
-- More options -> custom name
+- More options
+- Disposing retrieves previous names